 Licorice has been used for 4,000 years across many different cultures due to its health and skincare benefits.
 It is used as a fundamental herb in traditional Chinese medicine as well as by the Japanese geishas (traditional Japanese entertainers) as a whitening cosmetic.
 Curiously it was also found in King Tut’s tomb in Egypt.
-The image below shows three Japanese geishas who know how to use licorice root for skin whitening.
+The image below shows three Japanese geishas who know how to use licorice root powder for skin whitening.
+Many skin whitening creams containing licorice since it is a natural alternative to chemicals.
+I investigated what benefits licorice has for the skin.

 The secret to licorice’s sought-after health and beauty benefits lies within the plant’s root.
 In order to prepare licorice for use in skin care the root is removed from the plant and melted.
 During the boiling process the water is drained and two important parts of the root are extracted: Glycyrrhizin acid and Glabridin.
 Glycyrrhizin is what give Licorice its distinct flavour.
 Glabridin is known for its medicinal properties and has been used to help treat hepatitis, stomach ulcers and congestion.
 The two mixed together form a syrup or powder that can be used in beauty treatments.